Fibromatosis of the breast

 Breast fibromatosis does not metastasize, but it may be locally aggressive and is prone to recur.
 So, while it is not invasive breast carcinoma, it is still a serious growth.
 Treatment for This condition is usually with surgical excision.

 They can be very painful, and if left untreated they can grow large and cause unwanted cosmetic changes.

 A ‘desmoid tumor’ is an alternative name for breast fibromatosis as is an ‘extra-abdominal desmoid tumor’.
 However, true fibromatosis of the breast accounts for only about 0.2% of all primary breast tumors.

 This page is getting kind of old but it is still very useful… However, I have created a newer version of this page with more up-to-date information.

 Mesenchymal cells are stem cells

-Breast fibromatosis is generally non-inflammatory
+This lesion is generally non-inflammatory

-Typically, these lesions will not have an ‘inflammatory‘ element, such as plasma cells, and will often stain highly for smooth muscle actin, indicating that many of the fibroblastic cells are of ‘smooth-muscle (myo) origin.
+Typically, these lesions will not have an inflammatory element, such as plasma cells, and will often stain highly for smooth muscle actin.
+This indicates that many of the fibroblastic cells are of ‘smooth-muscle (myo) origin.

-Diagnostic imaging and pathology of breast fibromatosis
+The Diagnostic Imaging and Pathology of breast fibromatosis

 Breast ultrasound will tend to reveal the same irregular and ill-defined mass, hypoechoic and flat.
 These radiological features are basically indistinguishable from breast cancer.